 Over the past ten years Jim’s interest in indigenous lithic creations became a passion.
 Dr. Curtis Hoffman’s research project of indigenous lithic stone sites along the eastern seaboard propelled Jim to search for and record the same in his hometown of Hopkinton, MA and his family home in Denning, NY.
 Jim’s efforts to protect indigenous lithic sites forged collaborations with Doug Harris the recently retired Deputy Tribal Historic Preservation Officer, Cathy Taylor the Steward of Upton, MA Chamber & Narragansett Indian Tribal Historic Preservation Trust, and Eva Gibavic of Ceremonial Landscapes Research LLC.
 Jim co-hosted two Ceremonial Stone Landscape presentations for the Hopkinton Public Library and the Hopkinton Historical Society with Doug Harris.
 Jim and Doug Harris worked with the Hopkinton Planning Board to ensure that a solar company protected Ceremonial Stone features, which Jim discovered and recorded, on land they leased in Hopkinton.

 Jim serves on the Board of Directors of the Hopkinton Historical Society and is an alternate Board Member for the Hopkinton Historical Commission.
-As a Board Member for NEARA, Jim looks forward to continuing his mission of preserving lithic sites through encouraging informed decision making and communication between local governments, tribal officials, and potential Developers.
+Jim looks forward to continuing his mission of preserving lithic sites through encouraging informed decision making and communication between local governments, tribal officials, and potential Developers.